AnyLog-co/documentation/Training/onboarding.md

     get error log
     ```

+## The local dictionary
-* The local dictionary - maps local values (like paths names and IPs) to unified names that can be shared across nodes.
+    The local dictionary maps local values (like paths names and IPs) to unified names that can be shared across nodes.

     Details are in [the local dictionary section](../dictionary.md#the-local-dictionary).